cnosdb/docs/docs/en/latest/manage/datax.md

 * Supports the row protocol in JSON format for OpenTSDB and writes in a schemaless manner.

-* Supports micro-batch data import with default batch size of maximum 1000 rows and buffer size of maximum 8MB.
+* Supports batch data import with default batch size of 1000 rows and buffer size of  8MB.

 ## Practical operation